 If you already have a previous version of the driver, you can update by following the same steps shown below.
 You don't need to update if all your devices are already working properly.

 - Download the "FreetronicsUSBDrivers_v2_0.zip" archive to your computer.
 Unzip the contents to a separate folder (you can do this by right-clicking the Zip File in Explorer and choosing "Extract All".)
 Make note of the directory where you've extracted the contents.
+(Windows XP users, if you have problems with version 2.0 then version 1.3 is here.)

 - Connect your Freetronics device to a USB port on your computer.
 On some Windows versions you will see a message pop up that installation failed, as Windows doesn't yet know about the new driver.
 If an installation wizard window opens, you can Cancel it.